Brian-Orta/osticket-prerequisites/README.md

 - Next, click "Disable inheritance".
 - When the prompt appears, click "Remove all inherited permissions from this object".
-  - _The middle box should no longer have any principals, so we'll need to add one that includes everyone._
+  - The middle box should no longer have any principals, so we'll need to add one that includes everyone.
 - Click "Add".
 <p align="center">
 <img src="https://i.imgur.com/8RaZ9Sn.jpg" height="70%" width="70%" alt="Disk Sanitization Steps"/>
 </p>

 - At the top, click "Select a principal".
-- In the object name box, type in "everyone", then click "Check Names" (it should automatically assign it to **Everyone**).
+- In the object name box, type in "everyone", then click "Check Names" (it should automatically assign it to "**Everyone**").
 - Press "OK", then click the checkmark to enable "Full Control".
 - Press "OK" until all properties windows are closed.
 <p align="center">
 <img src="https://i.imgur.com/8WWGxGN.jpg" height="70%" width="70%" alt="Disk Sanitization Steps"/>
 </p>

-_Now we can continue setting up the osTicket installation._
-- Install <a href="https://www.heidisql.com/installers/HeidiSQL_12.3.0.6589_Setup.exe">HeidiSQL v12.3.0.6589</a> (Heidi SQL).
+- Install "HeidiSQL v12.3.0.6589" (Heidi SQL).
-  - Accept the agreement, then keep clicking "Next", then "Install".
+  - click Accept the agreement, then keep clicking "Next", then click "Install".
-  - Once done, click Finish to launch the program.
+  - Once done, click "Finish" to launch the program.
 <p align="center">
 <img src="https://i.imgur.com/8Ya2O7l.jpg" height="150%" width="150%" alt="Disk Sanitization Steps"/>
 </p>

-- In HeidiSQL, click "New" at the bottom left.
+- In "HeidiSQL", click "New" at the bottom left.
-- Enter the username **"root"**, and the password you created when installing MySQL.
+- Enter the username "**"root"**", and the password you created when installing MySQL.
 - Click "Open".
 <p align="center">
 <img src="https://i.imgur.com/MRTC33j.jpg" height="70%" width="70%" alt="Disk Sanitization Steps"/>
 </p>

 - Right-click "Unnamed" on the left sidebar.
-  - Select "Created new" > "Database".
+  - Select "Created new" -> "Database".
 - Type in the name "osTicket", then click "OK".
 <p align="center">
 <img src="https://i.imgur.com/ULeJErY.jpg" height="70%" width="70%" alt="Disk Sanitization Steps"/>